caiguanhao/dylive/README.md

 # dylive

-Get Douyin Live URL from URL in the "Share Live" message.
+Get Douyin live stream URL from the live stream sharing message.

+With live stream URLs, you can watch multiple Douyin live streams on your computer.

 ## Install